Fire safety in houses in multiple occupation

 Fire blankets are required by regulation & are to be located in close proximity to the cooking area.
 Fire blankets are quick to use and should not lead to a situation where the tenant remains in the property attempting to fight a fire.
 Fire blankets must:

-• Be of a light duty type capable of dealing with small cooking fire and situation where clothing has caught light.
+• Be of a light duty type capable of dealing with a small cooking fire and situation where clothing has caught light.

 • Located approximately 1.5m above floor level.